 Where did the suspicious activity take place?

-The narrative should indicate if multiple offices of a single bank were involved in the suspicious activity and provide the addresses of those locations.
+The narrative should indicate where the suspicious activity took place. .
 The narrative should also specify if the suspected activity or transactions involves a foreign jurisdiction.

 Why does the filer think the activity is suspicious?